A D V O C A T E S F R E E D O M B L O G

 DONATE NOW to our 501(c)(3) tax-deductible cause here.

-More facts are available on the ARMS page.
+More facts are available on the ARMS page on this website.

-Funds are needed to file a legal lawsuit in Federal Court before a potential statute of limitations expiration date.
+Funds are needed to file a legal lawsuit in federal court before a potential statute of limitations expiration date.
 Advocates Legal Services protects health, safety, public welfare, and access to justice in the fight against marijuana legalization.
-Our vision is to Save All Victims Equality in United States (SAVEUS) under the Constitution of the United States.
+The Advocates Legal Services One U. Defense Fund Vision is to Save All Victims Equality in United States (SAVEUS) under the Constitution of the United States.
 If necessary, we will pursue justice all the way to thei highest court in the land where our Chief Counsel once served under the late United States Chief Justice Warren E. Burger.

 Are you a survivor of a life-challenging illness, a Veteran, a senior, a student, or a near homeless person in need of Social Security, Medicaid or other advocacy?